loighic/forallx-msu/README.md

 # forallx-msu
-Mississippi State version of forallx
+This is the Mississippi State version of forallx.